Molly Pinkus

 Defendant was 19 at the time of trial and suffered from educational and cognitive impairment.
 An application was therefore made and granted for an intermediary for the duration of the trial.
 When she was 13, the complainant made disclosure of attempted rape and sexual assault by her second cousin who had been 16 at the time.
 This was a sensitive case.
 The defendant’s mother was a prosecution witness.

-R v C (November 2017) – Harrow Crown Court - Represented vulnerable defendant charged with rape of vulnerable complainant.
+R v C (November 2017) – Molly represented vulnerable defendant charged with rape of vulnerable complainant.
 Defendant acquitted.

-R v W (May / June 2017) – Snaresbrook Crown Court - Defendant charged with historic rape and sexual assault of a child.
+R v W (May / June 2017) – defendant charged with historic rape and sexual assault of a child.

 The complainant, in his early 30s, alleged that he had been groomed and raped and sexually abused by the defendant when he was a child.
 The complainant was vulnerable and suffered from a mental health illness.
 There were also charges relating to possession of indecent images of children.

-R v E (May 2017) – Snaresbrook Crown Court - Represented defendant charged with sexual activity with a child, who was his daughter, over 3 year period.
+R v E (May 2017) – represented defendant charged with sexual activity with a child, who was his daughter, over 3 year period.

 The defendant was charged with sexually abusing his daughter from the ages of 10 – 15.
 It was alleged that he would regularly abuse his daughter when she came to stay at his address, mainly at weekends.
 She had made the disclosure in her 20s and the allegations dated back to 2005.
 The complainant’s mother and brother were witnesses in the case.

-R v E & Others (October – December 2019) – Kingston Crown Court - Represented one of only 2 defendants to be acquitted in a 5 handed money laundering trial.
+R v E & Others (October – December 2019) – Molly represented one of only 2 defendants to be acquitted in 5 handed money laundering trial.

-Case concerned the siphoning of funds by D1, the defendant’s sister over a 4 year period, from her employers.
+Case concerned the siphoning of funds by the first defendant, who was the defendant’s sister, over a 4 year period, from her employers.
 D1 had used various family members to convert the stolen money by transferring the money through their bank accounts.
 The case involved the careful examination of banking evidence.

-R v C (February – May 2018) – Wolverhampton Crown Court - Represented one of 14 defendants in Operation Henna, a conspiracy to defraud the DWP.
+R v C (February – May 2018) – Molly represented one of 14 defendants in Operation Henna, a massive conspiracy to defraud the DWP.

 Other Notable Cases (2016 and Earlier)